image357/BoundedFromBelow/README.md

 ```

 ## TestPositiviy
-Tests a given Higgs potential for postive (semi)definiteness.
+Tests a given Higgs potential for postive (semi)definiteness on large field values.

 Syntax:
 ```